 Native American Village

 The picketed fort and traditional long house are the main features of the Native American Village.
 Here you’ll see Native American life demonstrated in authentic detail.
-Storytellers will bring to life Native American legends and legacies.
+Storytellers will bring Native American legends and legacies to life.

 Trappers and French fur traders were some of the first settlers in Indiana.
 They set up camps in wooded areas close to rivers to trap, hunt and send their wares along the waterways.
 In this area, you’ll see their camps, fur pelts and how they packaged them to sell and transport.
 Storytellers will share tales of their rugged lifestyle and the perils of the fur trade.

 Voyagers traveled along the Midwest waterways, transporting goods to buyers and sellers.
-Their travels up and down the rivers resulted in many adventures, including encounters with dastardly river pirates.
-Take a peek at their lives and the dangers they confronted in the Voyager Camp.
+Their trips up and down the rivers resulted in many adventures, including encounters with dastardly river pirates.
+Take a peek at their livestyle and the dangers they confronted in the Voyager Camp.

 Hoosier history comes to life at Mississinewa 1812.
 Nowhere else will you become completely immersed in all aspects of Indiana life during the War of 1812.
 At this one event, you will witness the authentic lives of soldiers, craftsmen, families, traders, transporters and Native Americans.